Simonig/cache-app/README.md

 1. GET /cache/get/:key

-        find in the database for the selected key, if its not found and the number of documents is valid it creates one, if the number of documents is greater than 100 it overrides the oldest found
+        find in the database for the cache with the selected key and return it, if its not found check the number of cache documents, if the number of documents is greater than 10 it overrides the oldest found, otherwise it creates one
-        return {key: "string", value: "string"}

 2. GET /cache/getKeys